 Ph.D. students are placed with a Faculty Advisor (also known as research advisor/PI) when they are admitted into the Ph.D. program.
 A Faculty Advisor is the academic, research, and program guide for Ph.D. students.
 Additionally, the Faculty Advisor is the funding PI for their assigned PhD students.

 The student's research and academic performance are evaluated on a quarterly basis via an S/U grade in SE 299.
 Students who receive an 'U' in SE 299 will be placed in Probationary Status in the following quarter.
 The student must communicate with the Faculty Advisor to address any deficiencies and formulate a plan to address issues and deficiencies.
 Receiving two or more 'U's in SE 299 are grounds for dismissal from the student's research group and/or termination of the Ph.D. program.
 If Ph.D. students need to change their Faculty Advisor at any time, they have 1 quarter to find a new Faculty Advisor.
-Upon finding a Faculty Advisor, the Ph.D. students must fill out the Change of Advisor DocuSign form provided by the Graduate Academic Advisor.
+Upon finding a Faculty Advisor, the Ph.D. students must notify the Graduate Academic Advisor.